zaqifathis/BIMserver-doc/Low-Level-Calls.md

 # Intro

 To allow for more granular access to information stored in BIMserver, the "Low Level Calls" have been added.
-They are an alternative to the checkin/download calls.

 # Workflow